erciitb/tss-controls-theory/Week3.md

   4.	creating graphics

 * Introduction to Simulink
-  1.Some fundamental mathematical blocks
+  1. Some fundamental mathematical blocks
-  2.Modelling systems with block diagrams
+  2. Modelling systems with block diagrams

 *	Analysing a physical system using the concepts of Control Theory
   1. Make a beautiful simulation of the system using MATLAB graphics